quanhua92/async-llm/README.md

 ## Known Issues

-- **Ollama & Gemini Streaming**: Streaming with the Chat Completions API returns `null` messages intermittently.
-This is under investigation.
 - **Anthropic**: Anthropic requires a custom provider implementation as it does not expose a /chat/completions API directly.
 This is currently a work-in-progress.

 We are actively working to address these issues.
 If you encounter any problems or have suggestions, please feel free to open an issue or contribute a fix! 🛠️